ankh77sb/A-Comprehensive-Review-on-Hashtag-Recommendation/README.md

 Although, it uses a rather simple architecture combining BERT and LSTMS, it effectively recommends hashtags on low-resource dataset (unique hashtag set of 1350 post data processing to remove noisy data) with 0.72 accuracy, 0.7 Precision, 0.66 Recall and 0.67 F1-Score.

+## Hashtag Recommendation for Multimodal Microblog Using Co-Attention Network

+Wang, Jiawen & Huang, Haoran & Huang, Xuanjing & Gong, Yeyun.
+(2017).
+Hashtag Recommendation for Multimodal Microblog Using Co-Attention Network.
+3420-3426.
+10.24963/ijcai.2017/478.

+Hashtag Recommendation for Multimodal Microblog Using Co-Attention Network, published in The Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence (IJCAI-17), proposes a co-attention network incorporating visual and textual data from tweets for hashtag recommendation by formulating it as a multi-class classification problem.
+The model primarly consists of three components - Feature extractor, Co-attention network and Predictor.

+For image feature extraction, the proposed model utilizes a pretrained VGGNet to extract information from the image after dividing it into multiple N x N grids.
+For textual feature extraction, word embedding is obtained and then fed into an LSTM module.
+Both the feature matrices are then passed through a co-attention network which sequentially generates tweet and image attention.

+**Tweet-guided visual attention** is employed as the hashtags in images can be related to only localised regions and we need to filter out noises based on textual data.
+The textual features are pooled and fed into an image attention layer.
+Based on the probability obtained, new image vector representation is obtained by the weighted sum of indivual image vectors. **Image-guided textual attention** is employed similarly.
+In order to obtain the textual probability distribution, the model uses the newly obtained image representation to query the original textual feature matrix.
+The above co-attention layer can be stacked to query complex microblogs iteratively.

+The predictor composes of a single softmax classifier which is fed with the aggregated feature vector of image and text matrix representations.
+A ranked list of hashtags is obtained as an output.